-I always knew there were different species of wood but I didn’t really think much about the difference.
-I selected white oak because it has a good Janka Hardness score (a measurement of it’s hardness) which means that it will be a hardy floor.
+I always knew there were different wood species, but I didn’t really think much about the difference.
+I selected white oak because it has a good Janka Hardness score (a measurement of its hardness) which means that it will be a hardy floor.
 There are 60 different types of oak trees, but they are broken down into two main types: red and white oak.
-White oak, in my opinion, tends to always stain beautifully (just check out this post by Chris Loves Julia where they tested multiple stains on a variety of wood species), and since it has a pinkish-gray undertones, it feels very neutral.
-If we ever need to redo the floors, I am confident that white oak will stain beautifully and give us lots of different options (light, dark or medium brown).
+White oak, in my opinion, always stain beautifully (check out this post by Chris Loves Julia where they tested multiple stains on a variety of wood species).
+Since it has pinkish-gray undertones, it feels very neutral.
+If we ever need to redo the floors, I am confident that white oak will stain beautifully and give us many different options (light, dark or medium brown).

 When I first started shopping, I didn’t know wood flooring had grades.
 I thought they were all basically the same with different color stains.
-This was based on my limited exposure to wood floors, which is what I saw at Home Depot and Lowe’s.
-Of course, I was totally wrong and I had to take a deep dive into what the heck each grade of wood meant.
+This was based on my limited exposure to wood floors, which I saw at Home Depot and Lowe’s.
+Of course, I was totally wrong, and I had to take a deep dive into what the heck each grade of wood meant.
 A grade refers to the “quality” of the wood.
 This does not necessarily mean buying the best grade would be right for every project.
-The grade is determined by a couple of things: consistency of coloring (better ratings = more consistency), number of knots (better rating = fewer knots), and plank length (better rating = longer planks).
-As you can imagine, if you wanted to embrace knots and natural color variations then selecting a wood floor with a lower grade would probably be a better option.
+A couple of things determines the grade: consistency of coloring (better ratings = more consistency), number of knots (better rating = fewer knots), and plank length (better rating = longer planks).
+As you can imagine, if you wanted to embrace knots and natural color variations, then selecting a wood floor with a lower grade would probably be a better option.

 I generally break wood flooring down into two categories: unfinished (raw wood that will need at minimum a clear coat) or finished (already has a stain or clear coat applied).

 My generic “finished” category has a lot of variation in color and style.
-The one thing they have in common is after you lay them down you are DONE (no staining or applying poly coat).
+They have in common that after you lay them down, you are DONE (no staining or applying poly coat).
 They are ready for you to start living your best life.
 We selected a pre-finished wood for two reasons.
-First, we plan to live in our house while putting down the new hardwood floors and extending the time that we couldn’t use parts of the house did not seem like a good idea.
+First, we plan to live in our house while putting down the new hardwood floors, and extending the time that we couldn’t use parts of the house did not seem like a good idea.
 In addition, we plan on installing the wood floors one room at a time.
-That would make staining everything at once time (which is really how it should be done) basically impossible.
+That would make staining everything at one time (which is really how it should be done) basically impossible.
 Lastly, we are new at this and the floor is a big investment for us.
 I don’t want to mess it up by staining it poorly or with the wrong color.

-When I first started looking at hardwood floors, I looked at big box stores and all their solid hardwood had an orange tint.
-That was not the look I wanted, so I was adamant I was going to find another option.
+When I first started looking at hardwood floors, I looked at big box stores, and all their solid hardwood had an orange tint.
+That was not the look I wanted, so I was adamant I would find another option.
 I ordered a ton of samples from Build Direct that had a matte finish and brown wood tones.
-However, after I got them I realized that most of these options were, well, not very durable.
-The shiny, orange looking hardwood floors were more hardy.
+However, after I got them, I realized that most of these options were, well, not very durable.
+The shiny, orange-looking hardwood floors were more hardy.
 I assume the orange tint was due to the oil polyurethane coating that protects the wood (this article mentions the ambering of oil polyurethane treated floors).
-To say I was torn, would be an understated.
+To say I was torn would be understated.
 I was adamant that I was not getting orange floors, but I knew that my lifestyle required floors that could withstand real use.
 My husband, Mr. Function, was not going to accept spending thousands of dollars on floors that would be scratched up and destroyed after one year.
-So, I caved and recognized that it was more important that the wood floors be durable.
+So, I caved and recognized that it was more important for the wood floors to be durable.

 I searched for shiny, poly-coated floors that had the least amount of orange possible.
-The ones we ordered are pretty good and I am happy with them.
-Realizing that I had to compromise on this was a disappointment at first but I pretty quickly accepted that it was a compromise worth doing for my family and my sanity.
+The ones we ordered are pretty good, and I am happy with them.
+Realizing that I had to compromise on this was a disappointment at first, but I quickly accepted that it was a compromise worth doing for my family and my sanity.
 Ordering samples were the best thing I could have done.
-It gave me an opportunity to test them which caused me to shift gears and, ultimately, make a better decision.
+It allowed me to test them, which caused me to shift gears and, ultimately, make a better decision.